If you buy chicken frequently, you might wonder about those red spots commonly seen on breasts and thighs.

 Blood spots are more likely to be found in chickens that are sold directly by the butcher or in local meat markets, or those that are butchered at home.
 Raw chicken meat sold in the grocery store has usually been checked before making it to the fridge or freezer.

-Just remember, as long as the chicken is thoroughly cooked, or at least cooked to its minimum safe cooking temperature of 165 °F (73.9 °C), it should be safe (source: USDA).
+Just remember, as long as the chicken is thoroughly cooked, or at least cooked to its minimum safe temperature of 165 °F (73.9 °C), it should be safe (source: USDA).

 Do The Red Spots on Chicken Mean Lice?

-There is no current literature on chicken lice or mites causing red spots in chicken meat, although lice can cause red spots on the skin of a live chicken.
+There is no current literature on chicken lice or mites causing red spots on chicken meat, although lice can cause red spots on the skin of a live chicken.
 Other things that can lead to red spots on a live chicken are diseases caused by viruses or bacteria.

 In 2021, a photo posted on a social media platform showed chicken thighs in clear packaging with red spots and claimed they were due to lice.